10-Q 1 stc-20230930.htm Q3 2023 FORM 10-Q stc-20230930

 acquisitions or divestitures of businesses;

 Premiums are determined in part by the values of the transactions we handle.
 To the extent inflation or market conditions cause increases in the prices of homes and other real estate, premium revenues are also increased.
 Conversely, falling home prices cause premium revenues to decline.
 Home price changes may override the seasonal nature of the title insurance business.
 Historically, our first quarter is the least active in terms of title insurance revenues as home buying is generally depressed during winter months.
 Our second and third quarters are typically the most active as the summer is the traditional home buying season, and while commercial transaction closings are skewed to the end of the year, individually large commercial transactions can occur any time of the year.
-On average, refinance title premium rates are 60% of the premium rates for a similarly priced sale transaction.
+On average, title premium rates for refinance orders are lower compared to a similarly priced purchase transaction.

 RESULTS OF OPERATIONS

-Comparisons of our results of operations for the three and nine months ended September 30, 2023 with the corresponding periods in the prior year are set forth below.
+Comparisons of our results of operations for the three and six months ended June 30, 2024 with the corresponding periods in the prior year are set forth below.
 Factors contributing to fluctuations in the results of operations are presented in the order of their monetary significance, and we have quantified, when necessary, significant changes.
 Segment results are included in the discussions and, when relevant, are discussed separately.

-Our statements on home sales and loan activity are based on published U.S. industry data from sources including Fannie Mae, the Mortgage Bankers Association (MBA), the National Association of Realtors® (NAR) and the U.S. Census Bureau as of September 30, 2023.
+Our statements on home sales, interest rates and loan activity are based on published U.S. industry data from sources including Fannie Mae, the Mortgage Bankers Association (MBA), the National Association of Realtors® (NAR) and the U.S. Census Bureau as of June 30, 2024.
 We also use information from our direct operations.

-In relation to lending activity, total single family mortgage originations during the third quarter 2023 decreased 17% to $427 billion compared to the prior year quarter, with purchase and refinancing originations declining 13% and 31%, respectively, according to Fannie Mae and MBA (averaged).
-During the third quarter 2023, the average 30-year fixed interest rate reached 7.0%, compared to 5.7% from the third quarter 2022 and 6.5% in the second quarter 2023.
-For the year 2023, Fannie Mae and MBA expect the interest rate to average 6.5%, higher than the 5.4% average observed in 2022, while total originations for the year 2023 are expected to be 31% lower compared to 2022.
+Regarding lending activity, total U.S. single family mortgage originations during the second quarter 2024 totaled $441 billion, which was comparable to $442 billion in the second quarter 2023, as the purchase lending decline of 3% was offset by a 12% improvement in refinancing originations, according to Fannie Mae and MBA (averaged).
+During the second quarter 2024, the average 30-year fixed interest rate averaged 7.0% compared to 6.5% in the second quarter 2023 and 6.7% in the first quarter 2024.
+For the full year 2024, Fannie Mae and MBA expect the interest rate to average 6.8%, similar to the 2023 average, while total originations for the year 2024 are expected to be 13% higher compared to 2023, with total lending volumes in the third and fourth quarters of 2024 anticipated to improve 17% and 29%, respectively, compared to the same periods in 2023.

 Title revenues.
 Direct title revenue information is presented below: